ben-grande/dotfiles/README.md

     - qusal.dotfiles
 ```

-It will apply the qusal/dotfiles sls to all targets.
+It will apply the `qusal/dotfiles.sls` on all targets.

-Example: /srv/pillar/qusal/dotfiles.sls containing the data to pass to the
-targets:
+Example: `/srv/pillar/qusal/dotfiles.sls`:

 ```yaml
 qusal: